The role of strangeness in chiral and $U(1)_A$ restoration: Ward Identities in the strange sector and - degeneration

+Furthermore, recent theoretical analyses from the Nambu–Jona-Lasinio (NJL) model~\cite{Ishii:2016dln} and Chiral Perturbation Theory (ChPT)~\cite{Nicola:2018vug} have shown that in the physical case $K-\kappa$ degeneration occurs above the crossover region, but around the same temperature where the isoscalar and isovector $O(4)\times U(1)_A$ partners degenerate.
+Actually, within ChPT, the temperature at which $\chi_P^K$ matches $\chi_S^\kappa$ is practically the same at which the $U(1)_A$ partners $\pi$ and $\delta$ degenerate.
+Consistent results pointing in the same direction are obtained from lattice analyses of $K$ and $\kappa$ screening masses~\cite{Cheng:2010fe,Bazavov:2019www}, which only degenerate at temperatures above 200 MeV, again in the same region of $O(4)\times U(1)_A$ partner degeneration.

-The kaon and $\kappa$ bilinears in~\eqref{Kkbil} are connected by both chiral and $U_A(1)$ transformations~\cite{GomezNicola:2017bhm} and hence, $\chi_P^K$ and $\chi_S^\kappa$ should degenerate at the $O(4)\times U_A(1)$ transition.
-Theoretical analyses have shown that this degeneration occurs around the same temperatures as for the isoscalar and isovector $O(4)\times U_A(1)$ partners~\cite{Ishii:2016dln,Nicola:2018vug}, but the relevance of the WIs~\eqref{WIK}-\eqref{WIkappa} is that $\chi_P^K$ and $\chi_S^\kappa$ are expressed in terms of well-measured quark condensates, whose thermal behavior provide model independent consequences for $O(4)\times U_A(1)$ restoration.
+In that context, the advantage of the WIs~\eqref{WIK}-\eqref{WIkappa} is that $\chi_P^K$ and $\chi_S^\kappa$ are expressed in terms of well-measured quark condensates, whose thermal behavior provide a model independent tool to study their degeneration.
+Before discussing in more detail the consequences of $K-\kappa$ degeneration for $O(4)\times U(1)_A$ restoration, we will first analyze in the next section what can be learned about $\chi_P^K$ and $\chi_S^\kappa$ using the WIs \eqref{WIK}-\eqref{WIkappa}.